-If you plan to hire a professional Interior Painter contractor to repaint the interior your home, then there are a few things you should know to help ensure a high-quality job.
+If you plan to hire a professional Interior Painter contractor to repaint the interior of your home, then there are a few things you should know to help ensure a high-quality job.
 You should ALWAYS do your research before hiring any contractor.
-Google and Facebook customer reviews are a great indicator and can tell you a lot about the business.
+Google and Facebook customer reviews are great indicator and can tell you a lot about the business.

-A simple search on Google of the business name will bring up everything about the business that you might be looking for.
+A simple search on Google of the business name will bring up everything about the business you might be looking for.

 In addition, be home for the initial meeting with them.
 Therefore, you’ll know how much time each contractor took to inspect the condition of your home.